Registering to vote

 Two versions of the register are published: full and open.
 The last full and open registers were published on 1 February 2023.

 The full register

 This register lists everyone who is entitled to vote.
 Only certain people and organisations can have copies of the full register, and they can only use it for specified purposes.
 These include electoral purposes, the prevention and detection of crime, and checking your identity when you have applied for credit.

-Anyone can look at the full register on council premises, and can only make handwritten notes from it (by appointment only - please call 0300 123 8123).
+Anyone can look at the full register on Council premises, and can only make handwritten notes from it.
 It is not possible to search the full register online.
 The full register is available to view at:

 The open register

 The open register (previously known as the edited register) is an extract of the electoral register but is not used for elections.
 It can be bought by any person, company or organisation.
 For example, it is used by businesses and charities to confirm names and address.